 Currently, weight is approximately as follows:

 Labradoodles are bred to have either the easy care Fleece coat or the non-shedding Wool Curly coat.
 The fleece coat is low-shedding to non-shedding and allergy friendly.
 It hangs in loose loopy curls.
 Fleece coats are lower maintenance, but may experience some shedding.
 The Wool coat is nearly always non-shedding, resembles that of a poodle and feels like a soft wool sweater.
-For some photos of dogs we bred as puppies and as adults, select the link below.
+For some photos of dogs we bred as puppies and as adults click here.